davestewart/davestewart-content/content/blog/work/audit-your-failures/index.md

 ## What to audit

+The known knowns:

 - project overruns
 - bad timekeeping
 - lack of progress
 - a bad habit
 - lack of skill
 - shyness

+But what about the unknown unknowns:

+- what makes you angry
+- where do you see others getting ahead where you're not?

 ## Investigation techniques